CodeTogether-Inc/CodeTogether-Live/docs/docs/installation-guides/codetogether-for-vs-code-installation.md

 ### Trusted Workspaces

 VS Code recently introduced the concept of Workspace Trust.
-While CodeTogether functions fine even if the workspace is not trusted, it may be annoying to repeatedly see the “untrusted workspace” message when joining sessions using a VS Code client.
-CodeTogether will suggest adding the `~/.codetogether/vscode` folder to the Trusted Folders and Workspaces list.
+While CodeTogether Live functions fine even if the workspace is not trusted, it may be annoying to repeatedly see the “untrusted workspace” message when joining sessions using a VS Code client.
+CodeTogether Live will suggest adding the `~/.codetogether/vscode` folder to the Trusted Folders and Workspaces list.

 ![Trusting the workspace](/img/codetogether-for-vs-code-installation/VSCopenTrustSettings.png)

 ## Getting Started

-After adding the CodeTogether extension to your VS Code, it’s simple to host or join a pair programming session.
+After adding the CodeTogether Live extension to your VS Code, it’s simple to host or join a pair programming session.
 For more information, see the [Getting Started Guide](../user-guides/getting-started-with-codetogether.md).

 :::note